MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-sql-database.md

 ---
 # Import from Azure SQL Database

-This article describes how to use the [Import Data](import-data.md) module in Azure Machine Learning Studio (classic), to get data from an Azure SQL Database or Azure SQL Data Warehouse.
+This article describes how to use the [Import Data](import-data.md) module in Machine Learning Studio (classic), to get data from an Azure SQL Database or Azure SQL Data Warehouse.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]